Mrodriguez245/Assignment-1-Python-3-Hello-World/README.md

 #Part 1: Dictionary

-This problem is taken from: https://www.hackerrank.com/challenges/defaultdict-tutorial
+This problem is inspired by: https://www.hackerrank.com/challenges/defaultdict-tutorial

 Your method should take in values representing the following: